 “Trouble in paradise?”
 I asked as I took a bite of my bacon.

 “Nothing for you to worry about.
 Business as usual with the headmistress.
 You know she’s always been jealous of me,” my mother said with a grin.

 I rolled my eyes and continued to eat.
-As beautiful as my mother was, she was as cold-hearted and ruthless as the next demon.
-Her perfect auburn hair and piercing blue eyes set into flawless ivory skin often made her the most loved and hated demon there was.
+As beautiful as my mother was, she was as coldhearted and ruthless as the next demon.
+Her competitive spirit often put her at odds with others, but her charm was irresistible.
 No wonder my father chose her as his wife.
 She lifted her cup of coffee to her sultry lips and took a long sip.